 Column: – Columns and foundations shall be specified by grid arrangement giving reference to the floor.

 Beam, lintel, tie beam and slab: – These members may be consecutively numbered from left-hand to corner.
-The longitudinal section of the beam is shown by the grid of the column or number of the column supporting the beam.
+The longitudinal section of the beam is shown by the grid of the column or number of the columns supporting the beam.

 Wall: – Marking of walls shall be made in the serial order starting from the top left corner of the plan and proceeding towards the right.

-Plotting Out of Structure drawing from CAD Program
+Plotting Out of Structure Drawing From CAD Program

 Drawing and drafting of the structure are prepared in the computer program or application.
 These days computer applications are abundantly used for preparing drawings.
 AutoCAD is the most popular application for preparing structure drawings, in fact, all kinds of drawings.
-Revit structure is another dynamic BIM software from AutoDesk for the purpose of analysing and printing out the drawing.
+Revit structure is another dynamic BIM software from AutoDesk for the purpose of analysing and printing out the drawings.

 The printed drawing shall be clean and neat.
 There should not be overlapping of annotation, dimension and text.
 The scale of the drawing shall be specified.
 Plotting or publishing the CAD drawing shall be done on the recommended sheet size.

-- SP 34-1987: Handbook on concrete reinforcement and detailing, BIS, New Delhi, 1987.
+- Bureau of Indian Standards.
+(1987).
+Handbook on concrete reinforcement and detailing.
+(SP 34-1987)BIS, New Delhi, 1987.

-- IS 456-2000: IS code for practice for plain and reinforced concrete, BIS, New Delhi, 2000.
+- Bureau of Indian Standards.
+(2000).
+Code for practice for plain and reinforced concrete.
+(IS 456-2000).
+BIS, New Delhi, 2000.